-1. Introductory Pharmacy Practice Experience-1 (IPPE-1): PP-3,2030231, 2 Cr.

-IPPE-1 is offered during summer semester, after completion of 2nd professional year.
+Introductory Pharmacy Practice Experience-1 (IPPE-1): PP-3,2030231, 2 Credit Hours IPPE-1 is offered during summer semester, after completion of 2nd professional year.
 Students are trained for total duration of 200 hours, i.e., 8 hours daily for 5 days a week for a period of 5 weeks, (male in community pharmacies and female in out-patient pharmacies of tertiary care hospitals).

 IPPE-1 is preceded by a didactic/practical course on Pharmaceutical Care-1, which provides the students with experience in retrieving information directly from the patient regarding his health problem (history taking) and drug therapies (treatment history) as well as from medical charts, databases, and from the caregivers using appropriate effective communication in both oral and written forms.
-Training sessions on Patient counseling are also included in this course.
+Training sessions on Patient counseling are also included in this course to practice the skills learnt in Pharmaceutical Care-.
 IPPE-1 will expose the students to an actual and virtual environment to have an experience of medication therapy management, retrieving patient information, patient counseling and monitoring, thus preparing the student for IPPE-2 and APPE later in the program.

-2. Introductory Pharmacy Practice Experience-2 (IPPE-2): PP-112030331, 2 Cr
+2. Introductory Pharmacy Practice Experience-2 (IPPE-2): PP-11 2030331, 2 Credit Hours